rhowsane/arm_master/docs/_build/html/_sources/getting_start.rst.txt

     and ROS will update it self.
 If you decide to continue working in the same terminal session, however, you will need to run the aforementioned code.

-Congrats, you have created and built your ROS workspace.
+Congrats, you have created and built your ROS workspace!
 In the ``src`` folder is where you now will install all relevant ROS packages.

 .. _documentation: https://catkin-tools.readthedocs.io/en/latest/installing.html